maddiethedinosaur/funnydiehaha/fancy.md

 * 1844: Paris Manuscripts by Karl Marx

 Read this Marx work [here.](./paris-manuscripts.pdf)
+* 1872: The Housing Question by Friedrich Engels

+Read this Engels work [here.](./housing-question.pdf)
 * 1872: On Authority by Friedrich Engels

 Read this Engels work [here.](./on-authority.pdf)